 It was high time I perfected a new allergy-friendly version of this recipe!
 And let me tell you…these are a Christmas treat in this house…otherwise I would eat WAY to many of these delectable morsels!

-When doing the vegan version, I have used Earth Balance Soy Free Cubes in this (which incidentally is NOT the same as the spread which has more oil to make it spreadable and would change the texture big time in these…so don’t swap!).
+When doing a dairy free version, I have used Earth Balance Soy Free Cubes in this (which incidentally is NOT the same as the spread which has more oil to make it spreadable and would change the texture big time in these…so don’t swap).

-Some grass fed Kerrygold is a great option for those who CAN tolerate dairy.
+Some grass fed Kerrygold butter is a great option for those who CAN tolerate dairy, and my preferred ingredient choice in these cookies.

 - Have any leftover cranberry sauce?
 Makes a yummy filling!